 - School scholarships are given to students by the school they attend.
-They can be associated to a specific field of study or students interests at that institution.
+They can be associated with a specific field of study or students interests at that institution.

 - Work scholarships require a student to earn their award by working.

-- Field of Study scholarships are awarded to students who are pursuing specific field of study.
+- Field of Study scholarships are awarded to students who are pursuing a specific field of study.

 - Need scholarships are based on the student meeting specific financial need criteria.
 Some scholarship competitions use a Federal Financial Need formula.